fluxninja/aperture/docs/content/faq.md

 ### Can the Aperture Controller run in a non-containerized environment? {#controller-bare-metal}

-No, as for now, we only support deploying [Aperture Controller][aperture-controller] on a Kubernetes cluster.
+No, as for now, [Aperture Controller][aperture-controller] only runs on a Kubernetes cluster.
 Remember that it's also possible to use the [Aperture Cloud Controller][aperture-cloud-controller] instead of deploying your own.

 ### Can the Aperture Agent run in a non-containerized environment? {#agent-bare-metal}